Careers information, advice and guidance

 Careers programme information:

-Our Assistant Principal, Mr Patel, will be the sixth form’s careers leader.
+Our Assistant Principal, Mr Patel, is the sixth form’s careers leader.
 His email address is

 Careers planning starts before students enrol at sixth form and forms part of the admissions process.